 Step 4.
 Organization Summary - Review Data Only (not editable)

-Your company’s general information, such as organization name, address, and D&B DUNS Number display on the Organization Summary page.
+Your company’s general information, such as organization name, address, and D&B DUNS Number are displayed on the Organization Summary page.
 Most of this information populates from Dun & Bradstreet (D&B) directly, and those fields are marked with the D&B icon.